Vibrant and Warm Destination

 Cruise the periphery of Downtown Tampa; there are bike lanes on Tampa and Jackson streets and Nebraska Avenue, and more than 200 bike racks are scattered through the area.
 If you don't have a bike, rent one from downtown's City Bike Tampa, 212 E. Cass St.; phone (813) 225-1777.
 There's also Coast Bike Share, which has dozens of hubs throughout downtown Tampa where its bright blue bikes are stationed.
 Rental fees start at $8 per hour or $15 per month (for 60 minutes use per day); phone (813) 999-3300 for information.

-You can also take a leisurely walk or ride downtown on The Riverwalk, a wide paved path which runs along the banks of the Hillsborough River, beginning near The Florida Aquarium and passing the Tampa Bay History Center, Amalie Arena, the Tampa Convention Center and MacDill Park.
+You can also take a leisurely trip on foot or by bicycle along The Riverwalk, a wide paved path which runs along the banks of the Hillsborough River, beginning near The Florida Aquarium and passing the Tampa Bay History Center, Amalie Arena, the Tampa Convention Center and MacDill Park.
 It then goes past Curtis Hixon Waterfront Park, the Tampa Museum of Art, Glazer Children's Museum, the David A. Straz Jr. Center for the Performing Arts, and ends near Water Works Park and Spring.
 If you get a flat tire, take advantage of the walk's two bike repair stations.
 There's also plenty of signage along the walk to guide you.

 Just south of downtown, peddle bayside on the Davis Islands Trail, beginning at Channel Drive and ending at Severn Boulevard near a seaplane basin next to Peter O. Knight Airport.